Gaten History, Family Crest & Coats of Arms

 Gatton is a parish, formerly a borough, in the union, and Second division of the hundred of Reigate, E. division of Surrey.
 "This was once a considerable town, and had a castle.
 It sent two members to parliament from the 29th of Henry VI. to the second of William IV., when it was disfranchised; the right of election was vested in the freeholders and inhabitants paying scot and lot, and the constable for the manor was returning officer."
 Other sources note that Robert de Gatton, took his name from the lordship of Gatton temp.
 Henry III.

-Important Dates for the Gaten family
+Early History of the Gaten family

 This web page shows only a small excerpt of our Gaten research.
 Another 165 words (12 lines of text) covering the years 1501 and 1669 are included under the topic Early Gaten History in all our PDF Extended History products and printed products wherever possible.